opsobot/rebelia/Readme.md

 Overview
 ========

+**Note: This is the official repository for the OSHWA-certified Rebelia Robotic Hand.**

-Welcome to the Rebelia Hand Project — an open-source, humanlike robotic hand designed for researchers, students, and robotics enthusiasts.
+Rebelia Robotic Hand is an open-source, humanlike robotic hand designed for researchers, students, and robotics enthusiasts.

+The project is now publicly known and branded as the **🎉 YEAH Hand! 🎉**
+*   **Official Certified Name:** Rebelia Robotic Hand
+*   **Public Brand Name:** YEAH Hand

+NOTE: This Project and Team is not affiliated with igus ReBeL .

+This means you've found the right place!

+All the files, issues, and discussions for the YEAH Hand are located right here in this `opsobot/rebelia` repository.

 Our goal is to provide an affordable, high-performance robotic hand under 2000 EUR, open to community contributions and continuous improvement.